Nerdeen Kiswani

-Nerdeen Kiswani (نردين كسواني) is a Palestinian-American activist and organizer.
+Nerdeen Kiswani (نردين كسواني; born 1993 or 1994) is a Palestinian-American activist and organizer.
 She is a co-founder and chair of Within Our Lifetime, a pro-Palestine activist group in New York City.
 During the Gaza War, Kiswani has led or spoken at numerous protests in New York City, including the Columbia University student encampment and protests against the detention of Mahmoud Khalil.
 Considered an influential activist, she has been credited with inspiring Gaza War protests in the US, including student protests.
 As a student at the City University of New York (CUNY), she was also involved in pro-Palestine activism as president of the school's Students for Justice in Palestine chapter.

 Early life

 Kiswani's family are refugees from the Palestinian town of Beit Iksa.
 Kiswani has recalled listening to her grandmother's stories about leaving Palestine on foot during the Nakba.
 Some of her family still lives in the West Bank.
 Kiswani was born in Jordan around 1994 but grew up in Bay Ridge, Brooklyn, which has a large Arab and Palestinian community.
 She studied at an Islamic school and then later at public school.
 According to Kiswani, she experienced Islamophobia in school, including being called a terrorist.